Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

 it some other way.

 Since the traffic does not seem to be encrypted, we could use android's developer tools to dump the traffic and analyze it.
-I did it, but it's slow, cumbersome, hard to contextualize, etc.
+I did it, but it's rather slow, cumbersome, hard to contextualize, etc.

 Another quick way would probably be to reverse engineer the `eConnected` app and look for it there.
 Trying to dump the firmware, or find and decrypt a firmware update file, would also be a valid attack vector, although it would take a lot more effort and risk.

-But for this project, I'd rather continue on the wireless path.
+However, for this project, I'd prefer to continue with the wireless approach.
 If we can just fool the app into thinking our system is a legitimate device, it should send us the startup message...

 ### 3. Target spoofing